-Although the challenges to successful AI deployment within an organization are real, they
+Although the challenges to successful AI deployment within an organization are real, they can be overcome.

-Downloaded from nejm.org by James Schlund on November 2, 2023.
-For personal use only.
-No other uses without permission.
-Copyright © 2023 Massachusetts Medical Society.
-All rights reserved. can be overcome.
 Efforts that can help include introducing demonstration projects that test many AI applications focused in a few domains, establishing a balance between building in-house capabilities and partnering with AI technology vendors to access economies of expertise, quantifying the total mission value, and aligning incentives to increase adoption.
 Investment will be required to achieve these ends.
 Across business sectors, the higher performers in AI adoption spend 30 to 60% more on AI than the lower performers.
 In addition, unlike the lower performers, the higher performers expect to continue to increase their AI adoption budgets as implementation takes place.